roehampton/module-content/software-development-1/week-01/lab/README.md

 > "How am I going to write a piece of code to help me tackle this?"

 A few tips: Practice, practice, practice.
 You can’t passively absorb programming as a skill.
 Please view the videos before lecture so that you can maximise our time together.
 Remember that your instructor is not a mind reader, please tell them when you are struggling.
-When it comes to programming questions, Google and StackOverflow are your friends.
 Finally, don’t be afraid to try your code, you won’t break your computer!

 Let’s get started.